ZerolAcqua/note/docs/paper/CV/SfM/Divide_and_Conquer_Efficient_Large_Scale_Structure_from_Motion_Using_Graph_Partitioning.md

 status: new
 ---

+# Divide and Conquer Efficient Large-Scale Structure from Motion Using Graph PartitioningDivide and Conquer Efficient Large-Scale Structure from Motion Using Graph Partitioning

 !!! info "论文链接"
     Brojeshwar Bhowmick, Suvam Patra, Avishek Chatterjee, Venu Madhav Govindu, Subhashis Banerjee [Divide and Conquer: Efficient Large-Scale Structure from Motion Using Graph Partitioning](https://link.springer.com/10.1007/978-3-319-16808-1_19)